MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 ## What affects media quality?

-The biggest factors in Teams media quality (audio, video, and application sharing) are devices and network connectivity.
+The biggest factors in Teams media quality (audio, video, and application sharing) are devices and performant network connectivity.

 ### Devices